kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

 3. _**Repeat question above, but add in the Supplier Name and Country.**_

 ###### Query

+A simple `JOIN` sufficed adding the two desired columns.

 ```sql
     SELECT p.ProductName AS "Product Name",